yetulaxman/linux-2/_tutorials/nextflow_tutorial.md

 cp *.html *.dot *.txt > $HOME/
 ```

-One has to open a port on Puhti login node to access files on your puhti home directory from your local computer via browser.
+One has to open a port on Puhti login node to access files on your Puhti home directory from your local computer via browser.
 In this course, every participant should have a *unique port number* opened on Puhti login node.
 Open a new terminal on your local machine and replace *$port* value with some random number (e.g., a number between 5000 and 9000) before executing the following command:

 ```
 ssh -L $port:localhost:$port <your_csc_username>puhti.csc.fi  # e.g., with port number: 7077